ponmar/filedb2/README.md

 ## About ##

 This is a project for storing, maintaining and presenting meta-data (persons, locations and tags) for files.
-A typical use case is to make a picture and video collection searchable and for running slideshows.
+A typical use case is to make a picture and video collection searchable and for running slideshows with extra information.

 FileDB provides a main application, a MAUI based app and ways for exporting data to 3rd party applications.

 FileDB pros:

 * Own your data: No data is shared with other parties
-* Control your data: All data is stored in an SQLite database and may be converted for future use depending on your future needs (no lock-in effect)
+* Control your data: All data is stored in an SQLite database and may be converted for future use depending on your future needs (no lock-in effect).
+The FileDB application has support for exporting to JSON format.
 * Search cababilities: Find files given a basic search criteria.
 Combine basic search criterias for creating an advanced search criteria
-* Present extra statisticts: People age, etc are presented when browsing files
+* File browser supports showing extra data such as person age
-* 3rd party software integrations: Data may be exported to be used by other software and there is also an API to be used by custom software
+* 3rd party software integrations: the internal database and file searches can be exported
-* Open source: Contributions and feedback are welcome!

 FileDB cons: